Photo credit: Public Domain Images/716 Images, Creative Commons Zero.

 The following video clips are from our 2019 Conference: Healing Atonement.
 The first highlights the importance of restorative over retributive justice in both our theology and our laws.
 The second is an introduction to what restorative justice in our housing system might mean, mentioning how Christian heresy contributes to racial and ecological problems in U.S. housing.

-A series of blog posts where we explore how Christian (mostly Protestant) heresies started and continue to influence our modern political and racial challenges.
-This includes the very notion of race itself, and how our modern economics, housing, schooling, and policing systems have been shaped.
+Searching for faithful ways of understanding and engaging our political and racial climate?
+Examine U.S. history from the standpoint of church history.
+This series of blog posts explore how Christian (mostly Protestant) heresies started and continue to influence our modern political and racial challenges, including in housing, schooling, policing, and business systems.
 Christians must take responsibility for these heresies in the framework of repentance.
-We have designed a study guide to accompany the blog posts.
-Please consider using it for personal reflection or discussion in your family, church, organization, etc.
+We lead the material in online discussion groups, but you can use the study guide with the blog posts for personal reflection or discussion in your family, church, organization, etc. See the whole course or just the blog posts.

 A nine week study and action guide for small groups to discuss, compare belief systems, and consider advocacy and action steps.
 Gilliard identifies five pipelines to prison, contributing to mass incarceration: drug policy, immigration, lack of mental health, the school-to-prison pipeline, and private prisons.
 Gilliard holds up restorative justice to contrast with retributive justice, and says the Church must act restoratively because God in Christ acts restoratively.